Finder makes money from featured partners, but editorial opinions are our own.

 • Signup bonus.
 Get up to 5% cash back in the first three months (up to a maximum spend of $2,500, and earn 3% cash back on groceries, 1% on recurring bill payments and 0.5% on all other eligible purchases thereafter).

 • Car rental discount.
-Get up to 25% off on car rentals with National Car Rental and Alamo Rent A Car.
+Save up to 20% on National Car Rental and Alamo Rent A Car, and up to 5% on Enterprise Rent-A-Car at locations worldwide using the Car Rental Booking tool.

 • Purchase protection.
 Eligible items charged to your card are automatically insured against theft and damage.
 Plus, double the original manufacturer's warranty on eligible items purchased with your card by up to 1 additional year.